mjbrv/Time_Series_Forecasting/README.md

 ## Description

 This repository contains implementations of various time series forecasting models aimed at predicting future values in a data sequence over time.
 These models are applicable to domains such as finance, weather forecasting, and demand planning in supply chain management.
-My goal is to provide a scalable, efficient, and user-friendly solution for time series analysis for every one interested.
+My goal is to provide a scalable, efficient, and user-friendly solution for time series analysis for anyone interested in this topic.

 ## Features